-The University of Dundee has a range of exciting interdisciplinary research projects available for motivated and well qualified PhD studentships.
-These are funded by the Engineering and Physical Sciences Research Council (EPSRC) and cover a huge range of the innovative research that is carried out in Dundee: projects can be found in traditional physical, mathematical, computer and engineering science, but also in areas such as art and design, forensic science, biological science and medical science.
+Duncan of Jordanstone College of Art and Design (DJCAD) has a range of exciting interdisciplinary PhD research projects available for motivated and well qualified candidates.
+These are funded by the Engineering and Physical Sciences Research Council (EPSRC) and grounded in Human Computer Interaction, Design and Computational Creativity.
 The interdisciplinary aspect of much of work means that students work on highly challenging problems and have significant opportunity to develop new and valuable skills.

-Successful applicants will benefit from working in an international, world-class, supportive and vibrant research environment.
+Successful applicants will join a team of research staff and PhD students in a vibrant research environment with a growing reputation for world-class research.
 All students will have access to our postgraduate training programme.

 - Applicants must be UK Nationals (or otherwise meet the EPSRC residence requirements, please see EPSRC website).

-- Must hold, or expect a 2:1 or equivalent degree in a relevant subject.
+- Must hold, or expect a minimum 2:1 or equivalent degree in a relevant subject.

 Your application must include the following documents (ideally sent as a single file):

 - The project(s) you are interested in (3 maximum) in order of preference

 - Why your background makes you suitable for the role

 - Why the particular projects are of interest to you.

 - A short summary of your final year or MSc project